-- 1) Enter the user name for authentication in the Identity field. - 2) Leave the MD5 Password field blank. - 3) In the CA Certificates field, click Browse to select the desired CA certificate (.pem, .crt, .cer or .der) from your local system.
+- 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field. - 3) In the CA Certificates field, click the blank box to select the desired CA certificate (.pem, .crt, .cer or .der) from your local system.